phylyc/somatic_workflow/README.md

 Array[String]? sample_names
 Array[File]+ bams
 Array[File]+ bais
-# For targeted sequencing, the (possibly padded and ideally blacklist-removed)
+# For targeted sequencing, the (possibly padded and ideally mappability blacklist-removed)
 # target intervals must be supplied.
 For whole genome sequencing, the intervals
-# are just the chromosomal intervals (ideally blacklist-removed).
+# are just the chromosomal intervals (ideally mappability blacklist-removed).
 Array[File]+ target_intervals
 # The target_intervals annotated with gc content, mappability, and segmental duplications.
 Array[File]? annotated_target_intervals
 # If a panel of normals is not available for the sequencing platform of a sample,
 # its corresponding path must point to an empty file (of size 0B).
 The
-# annotated_target_intervals will instead be used for denoising.
+# annotated_target_intervals will instead be used for denoising of total read counts.
 Array[File]? cnv_panel_of_normals
 # Setting this avoids double counting evidence from paired-end reads.
 This is
 # particularly important for cell-free DNA samples, where the majority of